Yoga and running are great teammates.

 Everyone can do this pose to some degree, but it is especially good for runners and cyclers, as it helps to open up the iliotibial band, the ligament that often becomes aggravated during running and cycling.

-Grossman says that closed twists such as this one are great as they put real pressure on the abdominal muscles that we know are important for runners.
+Grossman says that closed twists such as this one are great as they put real pressure on the abdominal muscles.

-She recommends staying in the pose for a minimum of three minutes to enjoy the full benefits.
+She recommends staying in the position for a minimum of three minutes to enjoy the full range of advantages.

 9. Reclining Spinal Twist (Supta Matsyendrasana)